Ricards House–Linden Hall

 The Ricards House–Linden Hall near Bridgeville, Delaware, USA, also known as Conaway House, is a historic house that was builtin five sections between 1731 and the mid-1960s.
 It includes a distinctive two story veranda built in the 1850s in the style of a pre-Civil War plantation house.

 The house was listed on the National Register of Historic Places in 1982.

 The architecture includes Classical Revival, Federal, and Colonial Vernacular styles.

+The house, at the northeast corner of US Route 13 and Fawn Road (County Road 600), has been demolished, according to satellite imagery.